xbeat/Machine-Learning/README.md

 Data Loading and Initial Inspection

 Understanding your dataset begins with proper loading and initial inspection.
 This involves reading data from various formats, checking basic properties like shape, data types, and missing values.
 Pandas provides comprehensive tools for these fundamental EDA tasks.

+## Implementing Binary Tree Traversal Techniques

+Binary Tree Implementation Fundamentals

+A binary tree is a hierarchical data structure composed of nodes, where each node contains a value and has up to two children nodes - left and right.
+This implementation creates the foundation for more complex tree operations and traversals.

 ## Converting Podcasts to Searchable Chat with Groq, Whisper, and PineCone